ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 Spin Polarization
 -----------------

-Up till now we have been assuming that we always had some set of bands which could each fit two identical electrons.
+Up untill now we have been assuming that we always had some set of bands which could each fit two electrons.
 Essentially we have been ignoring the electron spin.
 If you want to examine, for example, a magnetic system then the spin of the electrons is important.
 It can also be important in modelling atomic or molecular systems.
 We'll cover different examples of this in this lab.

 The Oxygen Molecule